-As of December 31, 2021, the Company had cash (including restricted cash) and cash equivalents of \$26,760 and working capital of \$43,622.
+As of December 31, 2022, the Company had cash (including restricted cash) and cash equivalents of \$18.0 million and working capital of \$35.5 million.
 The Company's primary sources of cash are cash flows from operating activities, its holdings of cash, cash equivalents and investments from the sale of its capital stock and borrowings under its credit facility.
 To date, the Company has not generated sufficient cash flows solely from operating activities to fund its operations.

-In addition, the Company's subsidiaries, PowerFleet Israel Ltd. ("PowerFleet Israel") and Pointer Telocation Ltd. ("Pointer") are party to a Credit Agreement (the "Credit Agreement") with Bank Hapoalim B.M. ("Hapoalim"), pursuant to which Hapoalim provided PowerFleet Israel with two senior secured term loan facilities in an aggregate principal amount of \$30,000 (comprised of two facilities in the aggregate principal amount of \$20,000 and \$10,000) and a five-year revolving credit facility to Pointer in an aggregate principal amount of \$10,000.
+In addition, the Company's subsidiaries, PowerFleet Israel Ltd. ("PowerFleet Israel") and Pointer Telocation Ltd. ("Pointer" and, together with PowerFleet Israel, the "Borrowers") are party to a Credit Agreement (the "Credit Agreement") with Bank Hapoalim B.M. ("Hapoalim"), pursuant to which Hapoalim provided PowerFleet Israel with two senior secured term loan facilities denominated in New Israeli Shekels (NIS) in an initial aggregate principal amount of \$30,000 (comprised of two facilities in the aggregate principal amount of \$20,000 and \$10,000) and a five-year revolving credit facility to Pointer in an initial aggregate principal amount of \$10,000.
 The proceeds of the term loan facilities were used to finance a portion of the cash consideration payable in the Company's acquisition of Pointer.
 The proceeds of the revolving credit facility may be used by Pointer for general corporate purposes.
-The Company has not borrowed under the revolving credit facility since its inception and does not have any borrowings as of December 31, 2021.
-See Note 11 for additional information.
+The Company borrowed net NIS20,091, or \$5,709, under the revolving credit facility as of December 31.
+See Note 10 for additional information.